 Where Will They Put All Their Stuff?

 The next year, we happily learned about storage facilities not far from campus.
 There are different kinds and one must consider which is best for them.
-For instance, this year, the year that we are (desperately) trying to teach our daughter to budget (see our blogs about budgeting here, here and here), she wisely chose a storage unit a little further from campus that was not air-conditioned (they call air-conditioning climate controlled because it sounds nicer, but the truth is these units get extremely hot without climate control).
+For instance, this year, the year that we are (desperately) trying to teach our daughter to budget (see our blogs about Budget 101, Eating on a Budget and Teach How to Budget), she wisely chose a storage unit a little further from campus that was not air-conditioned (they call air-conditioning climate-controlled because it sounds nicer, but the truth is these units get extremely hot without climate control).

 Further from campus and no air conditioning cut the cost.
 This meant carefully identifying those items that could safely remain in the Florida heat unharmed for a few weeks.
 She tightly secured bags filled with shoes and sweaters, boxed dishes and other kitchen items, a long mirror, and so on.
 Of course, she needed transportation to the unit to fill it – something else to consider – and we set the rule right from the start that she was not to go alone and after dark.
 (Note: Most storage facility offices close at 5 or 6 pm, but access to the unit remains open and be sure the facility you choose has working cameras.)
 Sharing a storage unit, regardless of whether you choose because of climate control or its vicinity; is also a great idea.
 It cuts the cost in half and someone else always has the key (yes, keys get lost.)